sallyklpoon/Boriya-text-based-adventure/README.md

 * Healing takes into account a class' hit die rather than a constant value.
 This was implemented to increase variety in classes, as well as to help with game balance.

-* EXP gain has also been altereted to allow characters to gain at least some EXP if the foe's flee.
+* EXP gain has also been altered to allow characters to gain at least some EXP if the foe's flee.
 This was implemented to be more in line with mainstream RPG games, as well as to speed up the game.

-* Improved input validation not only verifies if you have inputted a valid direction to travel, but also that checks if you may have inputted something other than a valid menu choice (i.e. if you didn't enter a valid number choice by accident, we got you!)
+* Improved input validation not only verifies if you have input a valid direction to travel, but also it checks if you may have inputted something other than a valid menu choice (i.e. if you didn't enter a valid number choice by accident, we got you!).

+* We have a complex set of foes in the level of weak, strong, and epic.
+Each foe has unique statistics and only certain foes may appear during a player's level.

-### Special Notes
+### 📝 Special Notes

 * Although it may seem that the map is not 25x25 at first, this was a conscious decision in order give the player's a reward for levelling up.
 Similar to how RPGs have areas on a map that you are not able to enter until you have